Harley Davidson Battery Size Chart: Harley-Davidson Motorcycle Battery Guide 2026

 Real Harley-Davidson Battery Choices

-Harley-Davidson now offers its own Lithium LiFe batteries.
-They are made to replace old batteries in many Harley models.
+Harley‑Davidson now produces its own Lithium LiFe batteries.
+These are made to directly replace many OEM lead‑acid packs.
+Below I break down the genuine Harley lithium options and key specs.

 Harley-Davidson Lithium LiFe Batteries: Details and Benefits